ryantd42/NY-Legislative-Git/2023/S1679A-2023/bill.md

  district attorney or assistant district attorney; investigator  employed in the office of a district attorney; or other law enforcement official.
   § 8.
-Subdivision 6 of section 571 of the public health law, as amended section  1  of  part  c of chapter 57 of the laws of 2022, is amended to read as follows:
+Subdivision 6 of section 571 of the public health law, as amended section  1  of  part  C of chapter 57 of the laws of 2022, is amended to read as follows:
   6. "Qualified health care professional" means  a  physician,  dentist, podiatrist, NATUROPATHIC DOCTOR, optometrist performing a clinical labo-